HomeEnvironmentOn Thin Ice: 5 Ongoing Effects of Global Warming

 The Destruction Of Vital Micro-Habitats And Ecosystems

-The increasing levels of carbon dioxide in the atmosphere in the atmosphere are putting ecosystems under pressure – the very ecosystems that products the gasses that help counteract the damaging impact of CO2.
+The increasing levels of carbon dioxide in the atmosphere in the atmosphere are putting ecosystems under pressure – the very ecosystems that produce the gasses that help counteract the damaging impact of CO2.

 The infamous bleaching of the thousands of miles of coral reefs due to the warming ocean waters is the biggest singular threat to any ecosystem on Earth.
 Over 25% of all marine life is supported by these nutrient-rich reefs, and the annual value of these habitats is estimated to be a staggering $30 to $300 trillion.